unibo-spe/spe-slides/content/extra/kubernetes/_index.md

 ## StatefulSet
 Like a Deployment, a StatefulSet manages Pods that are based on an identical container spec.
 Unlike a Deployment, a StatefulSet maintains a sticky identity for each of its Pods.
-These pods are created from the same spec, but are not interchangeable: each has a persistent identifier that it maintains across any rescheduling.
+These Pods are created from the same spec, but are not interchangeable: each has a persistent identifier that it maintains across any rescheduling.
 {{% /col %}}{{% col %}}
 ## DaemonSet
 A DaemonSet ensures that all (or some) Nodes run a copy of a Pod.